QuantumFusion-network/qf-polkavm-sdk/README.md

 </div>

+This framework enables the development of smart contracts for the Quantum Fusion Network.
+For the smart contract platform implementation details, please refer to the [PolkaVM pallet documentation](https://github.com/QuantumFusion-network/spec/blob/main/docs/PolkaVM/polkavm_pallet.md).

 For contributing to this project, please read [Contributing](#contributing) section.

-# QF PolkaVM SDK

-This framework allows to implement contracts for Quantum Fusion Network.

-For getting more technical information please follow to this [link](https://github.com/QuantumFusion-network/spec/blob/main/docs/PolkaVM/polkavm_pallet.md).

-## Compiling Smart Contracts for PolkaVM
+## Compiling example Smart Contract

+The QF Network executes smart contracts in the PolkaVM virtual machine and requires PolkaVM tools for smart contracts compilation.

 1. Install `polkatool`.